 Many applicants mistakenly believe that the "mature student" category can substitute for a poor academic record.
 This is not true.

-- You will be considered for admission as a mature student* if you:
+- To be considered a mature student you must:

-- have been out of full-time high-school studies for at least two years (if you've returned to upgrade after a two-year absence, you are still eligible to apply as a mature student);
+- Have been out of full-time high school studies for at least two years or have returned to upgrade after a two-year absence;

 - Make sure you know what the deadlines are for applying.